Discover how Energy and Power at Cranfield is changing the world.

 Cranfield was recognised in the Education and Partnership category at the 9th Annual Getenergy Awards, which celebrate excellence in education and training for the oil and gas industry.
 The award recognised our work with Aramco Overseas on the Energy and Power Future Leaders Summer Conference, which was delivered for undergraduate students nearing their final year of studies in various UK universities.

-We equip learners in Oman with the required skills to support the region's ambitions in the development of infrastructure through our partnership with Muscat University.
+Our partnership with Muscat University allows us to equip learners in Oman with the required skills to support the region's ambitions in the development of infrastructure.

 Adtec Europe Ltd is sponsoring two Cranfield students to research potential applications for plasma in helping to reduce the amount of water used for cleaning solar mirrors.
 With lack of water becoming a serious issue in arid regions, any means of reducing its usage is beneficial.